yannickmodahgouez/eZangular/README.md

 - Keeping Sexy

-This project is originally forked from the angular seed repository (https://github.com/angular/angular-seed) some cleanup will have to be done in the future.
+This project is originally forked from the angular seed repository (https://github.com/angular/angular-seed) some cleanup will definitly have to be done in the future.

 # Contact